chericito/mobohubb-docs/docs/QUICK START/mobohubb-kiosk-app/index.md

 Behind the scenes, all clock in/out events entered through the kiosk sync to the **mobohubb** portal, storing data in your timesheet.

 By dedicating a tablet or iPad to this single function, employees won’t need individual mobile devices to clock in and out.
-Instead, they approach the kiosk at the start or end of their shifts, enter a short PIN, and confirm any relevant break times—making it an accessible, low-barrier approach to comprehensive workforce management in **mobohubb**.
+Instead, they approach the Kiosk at the start, during, or at the end of their shifts, enter a short PIN, and confirm any relevant break times—making it an accessible, low-barrier approach to comprehensive workforce management in **mobohubb**.